break-stuff/cem-tools/packages/vs-code-integration/README.md

   cssFileName?: string | null;
   /** Class names of any components you would like to exclude from the custom data */ exclude?: string[];
-  /** The property name from the component object constructed by the CEM Analyzer */ descriptionSrc?: "description" | "summary" | string;
+  /** The property name from the component object that you would like to use for the description of your component */ descriptionSrc?: "description" | "summary" | string;
-  /** Displays the slot section of the element description */ slotDocs?: boolean;
+  /** Displays the slot section of the element description */ hideSlotDocs?: boolean;
-  /** Displays the event section of the element description */ eventDocs?: boolean;
+  /** Displays the event section of the element description */ hideEventDocs?: boolean;
-  /** Displays the CSS custom properties section of the element description */ cssPropertiesDocs?: boolean;
+  /** Displays the CSS custom properties section of the element description */ hideCssPropertiesDocs?: boolean;
-  /** Displays the CSS parts section of the element description */ cssPartsDocs?: boolean;
+  /** Displays the CSS parts section of the element description */ hideCssPartsDocs?: boolean;
-  /** Overrides the default section labels in the component description */ /** Displays the methods section of the element description */ methodDocs?: boolean;
+  /** Displays the methods section of the element description */ hideMethodDocs?: boolean;
-  labels?: {
+  /** Overrides the default section labels in the component description */ labels?: {
     slots?: string;
     events?: string;